taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 });
 ~~~~~~~~

 Afterward, the `rootReducer` can be used to initialize the Redux store instead of the single todo reducer.
+After all, only one reducer is needed to initialize the Redux store.
+So it has to be a combination of multiple reducers when having more than one reducer.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const store = createStore(rootReducer);
 ~~~~~~~~

 That's it for the initialization of the Redux store with combined reducers.
 But what about the reducers themselves?
-There is already one reducer that cares about the todos.
+There is already one reducer that cares about the todos, you would only have the rename it.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~